 In 1969 Alaniz attended the University of Washington where became an influential member in Chicana/o rights organizations like MEChA, Brown Berets, and Las Chicanas.
+She was mostly known at the time by her married name Yolanda Abeyta.
 In 1975 she was one of the central figures in the student, staff and faculty strike protesting the firing of two Chicano administrators and the secretary of Chicana/o Studies.
 The same year she joined campus Radical Women, a socialist feminist national organization.
-As a UW Daily reporter she wrote articles about women and people of color issues.
+As a UW _Daily_ reporter she wrote articles about women and people of color issues.

 After graduating with a BA in Journalism, she became active in City of Seattle politics through the Hispanic Association of City Employees, the Seattle Women’s Commission and in 1991 she made history by running for City Council as the first Chicana socialist and city employee.